 Back To Top

-Drinking and drug use can be common in many settings.
-For many people, their use of one or both might be casual, and they are aware of their limits.
-But when drugs or alcohol become engrained into or interfere with your daily life, it may be time to reassess your dependency.
-Whether you or someone you care about has transitioned from an occasional or social drinker to binge drinking regularly, increased dosage of prescribed opioid medication, or progressed to harder drugs like heroin and methamphetamine, it’s important to seek help and take control of substance use.
+Whether you or someone you care about has transitioned from drinking occasionally or socially to binge drinking regularly, increased dosage of prescribed opioid medication, or started using illicit drugs like heroin and methamphetamine, it’s important to seek help and take control of substance use.

-Signs of a problem with alcohol
+Signs of risky alcohol use

 Drinking may be a problem if you …